barrylui/CityBaller-NYC-Court-Finder/README.md

 This application helps users find basketball courts in New York City.
 Panoramic images, ratings, desciptions, and directions to over 100 courts in Manhattan!

-UI patterns used : Google Maps, RecyclerView, ViewPager, CircleImageViews, Buttons
+UI patterns used : Google Maps, RecyclerView, ViewPager